 Many Wesleyan alumnae credit the close relationships they shared with faculty as a factor in their success.
 Once off campus, students and faculty often maintain strong bonds and enjoy a valuable, life-long network of support.
 When LaKeisha Lowe '03 got her dream job, she called Wesleyan English Professor Dr. Matthew Martin and shared her news.

-Melanie Doherty Assistant Professor of English and Director of Writing.
+Melanie Doherty Associate Professor of English and Director of Writing.
 B.A.
 (Comparative Literature) University of Massachusetts 1998; M.A.
 (English and Comparative Literature) Brandeis University 2004; Ph.D.
 (English and Comparative Literature) Brandeis University.
 My research interests include 19th- and 20th-century American literature, media and film studies, digital humanities, critical theory, writing technologies, and writing pedagogy.
-Tate 225A. firstname.lastname@example.org
+Tate 220.

-Joseph R. Lease Assistant Professor of English.
+Joe Lease Assistant Professor of English.
 B.A.
-(English) University o Arkansas 1999; M.A.T.
+(English) University of Arkansas 1999; M.A.T.
 (Secondary English) Duke University 2003; Ph.D.
 (English) University of Georgia 2012.
-My foremost research interest include 20th century American and British literature, film studies, action theory pertaining to the heroic act in literature and film, and pedagogical issues related to the use of technology in the classroom.
-Tate 215. email@example.com
+My foremost research interests include 20th century American and British literature, film studies, action theory pertaining to the heroic act in literature and film, and sustainability in writing intensive courses.

-Matthew R. Martin Professor of English and Knox Professor of Humanities.
+Matthew R. Martin Professor of English, Knox Professor of Humanities, and Dean of Faculty.
 B.A.
 (English) Furman University 1985; B.A.
 (English) Oxford University 1987; Ph.D.
 (English) University of Virginia 1994.
 My professional interests include creative writing, Southern literature, and African-American literature.
-Tate firstname.lastname@example.org
+Tate 219. email@example.com

-Regina B. Oost Cobb Alumnae Professor of English and English Department Chair.
+Regina B. Oost Cobb Alumnae Professor of English.
 B.A.
 (English), University of Utah 1984; M.A.
 (English) University of Utah 1986; Ph.D.
 (English) University of Utah 1994.
-My primary research interests include 18th- and 19th-century British literature, literary theory, African literature, and women’s writing.
-Tate 216. email@example.com
+My primary research interests include 18th- and 19th-century British literature and culture, literary theory, African literature, and women’s writing.